salcedoe/MtMdocs/docs/matlabBasics/Tables.md

       122    80
     ```
 === "Question 3"
-    Show the Syntax to return just the first column of data from the "BloodPressure" Column in *`T`*.
+    Show the syntax to return just the first column of data from the "BloodPressure" Column in *`T`*.

 === "Answer 3"
-    *Show the Syntax to return just the first column of data from the "BloodPressure" Column in *`T`*.*
+    Show the syntax to return just the first column of data from the "BloodPressure" Column in *`T`*.

     ```matlab
      T.BloodPressure(:,1)